-• Values imposition is considered unethical by most mental and behavioral health professions due to the potential for harm to a patient.
-For example, a Christian BHSS decides to evangelize a Jewish patient who is struggling with their faith and beliefs.
-The professional helper believes the patient's depression is associated with their lack of faith in "the one true religion."
-The professional helper proceeds to influence the patient to seek out a new faith community aligned with the professional helper's belief system rather than the patient's belief system.
-If the patient follows the advice of the BHSS and adopts the religion only to become more depressed, the BHSS has harmed the patient by imposing their values.
+Values imposition is considered unethical by most mental and behavioral health professions due to the potential for harm to a client.
+For example, a Christian BHSS decides to evangelize a Jewish client who is struggling with their faith and beliefs.
+The professional helper believes the client's depression is associated with their lack of faith in "the one true religion."
+The professional helper proceeds to influence the client to seek out a new faith community aligned with the professional helper's belief system rather than the client's belief system.
+If the client follows the advice of the BHSS and adopts the religion only to become more depressed, the BHSS has harmed the client by imposing their values.